Lachlan-Mayne/english-notes/nickNotes/Business Task.md

 ##### 1.1 Technology

 Qantas' use of operations strategies have been shown through their use of leading edge technology and existing technology alike, which have allowed for them to allow longer flights and more comfortable and enjoyable flying for customers.
-Qantas has utilised renewable
+In terms of leading

 #### 2. Outsourcing